Frequently Asked Questions

 A job classification framework categorizes jobs based on the function and complexity of work they involve.
 To define “function,” or the primary type of work performed, ASU will use job families and sub-families.
 To define “complexity” of work performed, ASU will use career streams and job levels.

 Finally, we will implement a titling framework, which helps us develop standardized job titles based on the function and complexity of a job.
+Current titles will not change as part of this project, but we will implement the framework moving forward.

 The classification framework only applies to Professional and Administrative staff members, including executives.
 Classified jobs will continue to use the state classification system (see: Who is included in the new program?).